Harry45/Harry45.github.io/articles.md

 permalink: /articles/
 ---

-I love blogging.
-I must admit that I don't do it regularly but I will surely write a post if it is of interest to me.
-Stay tuned!
-A full list of my blog posts is as follows.
+Below is a list of my recent posts.
+Most of my posts will be on research, academic, Mathematics, Machine Learning and Statistics topics.

 <ul class="listing">
 {% for post in site.posts %}